MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - stop, reset, play (don't just hit escape)
 - leave and come back
 - let the instance die

+Go to your local directory where all the scripts are and copy all the .ts files that you created Save the copies in a different location (this is just-in-case backup, so you don't lose any work) Close the desktop editor
+Delete the directory from where you copied the files (like delete the entire world folder) Then open the desktop editor again, and go to the world Validate that the world folder has been created again And last, if needed, bring back the files that you copied with the first step

 # Glossary